NaomiWaterlow/NhaTrang_flu_rsv_interaction/README.md

 # NhaTrang_flu_rsv_interaction
 Repository accompanying the paper "Evidence for Influenza and RSV interaction from 10 years of enhanced surveillance in Nha Trang, Vietnam, a modelling study."

 All the code for generating the research and figures for the paper is included in this repository.
-However the data is not publically available.
-The analysis can be run from the "initial_setup.R" script.
+The summarised data is available in the file Nha_Trang_flu_rsv.csv

 See LICENSE file for licensing details.